davidg-h/media_processing/e05/README.md

-MLP with keras tensorflow and MINST dataset
+# Multilayer-Perceptron (MLP) with keras from tensorflow and MINST dataset